Commissioner & Advisory Delegate Resources

 The assembly committees meet Sunday through Tuesday, to consider the business referred to them and develop recommendations for assembly action.

 The assembly will act on hundreds of items of business, which it receives through the reports and recommendations of various assembly entities, and through overtures from synods and presbyteries.

 These reports and recommendations are available electronically, through PC-biz, the electronic system that is the primary way that participants access assembly business before, during, and after the assembly.
-Visit www.pc-biz.org for more information.
+Visit http://www.pc-biz.org for more information.
 As the reports and recommendations to the assembly are received and formatted, they are posted there.
-You should read as much of this material as possible before you arrive in St. Louis.
+You should read as much of this material as possible before you arrive in Baltimore.

 Commissioners and advisory delegates will receive an email with their PC-biz login information and instructions.
 Accounts will be created for those who are new to PC-biz; for those with an existing account, it will be “upgraded” to the level of access for commissioners and advisory delegates.

-During assembly business sessions and committee meetings, most official participants will use laptop computers or tablets to access PC-Biz and to read and track the business and the assembly’s actions on it in real time.
+During assembly business sessions and committee meetings, participants will use laptop computers, tablets or smart phones to access PC-Biz and to read and track the business and the assembly’s actions on it in real time.